 Financial Aid - Federal Direct Loans

-Starting Fall Term 2013, Carroll will participate in the William D. Ford Federal Direct Loan Program.
+Carroll participates in the William D. Ford Federal Direct Loan Program.
 The program allows students and parents to borrow funds at low interest rates to pay for education expenses.

 Students must complete a Free Application for Federal Student Aid (FAFSA) to show financial need.